datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 * Physical, ie the full path to a `.sas` program on the physical server directory
 * Logical, ie a Viya Job (SAS Drive), SAS 9 Stored Process (Metadata Folder) or SASJS Stored Program (SASjs Drive).

-If the entry ends in ".sas" it is assumed to be a physical, filesystem file.
-Otherwise, the source code is extracted from the Job/STP.
-The Job/STP path can be relative (beneath the /DataController root) or full (to another item in Drive / Metadata).
+If the entry ends in `".sas"` it is assumed to be a physical, filesystem file.
+Otherwise, the source code is extracted from SAS Drive or Metadata.

+To illustrate:

+* Physical filesystem (ends in .sas):  `/opt/sas/code/myprogram.sas`
+* Logical filesystem:  `/Shared Data/stored_processes/mydatavalidator`